Music Theory Quiz and Tutorial - Modes

 - If soloing over the modal vamp chord sequence: G-F-C-G, where G is the tonal centre,which mode would fit best?

-G MIXOLYDIAN - Being the best fit isn't the same thing as the best choice.
+Being the best fit isn't the same thing as the best choice.
 It just means the notes of the chords agree with the notes of the scale or mode, making it the safest, but not necessarily the best, choice.
-There are no chromatic clashes between those chords and G Mixolydian's notes, such as F natural in the chords being heard clashing with F sharp in the solo, as could happen if the scale choice was G major instead of G Mixolydian.
+There are no chromatic clashes between those chords and G Mixolydian's notes, such as F natural in the chords being heard clashing with F sharp in the solo, which could happen if the scale choice was G major instead of G Mixolydian.
 Such clashes could still be consciously avoided, but on the other hand, they could also be exploited to great effect.
 So don't confuse best fit with best choice, which is an artistic decision.
 Best fit is always the safest choice and makes a good home base from which to venture outside whenever you want to go exploring new note relationships and other scales and modes.

 G major = GBD